Transport-for-the-North/caf.van/docs/source/inputs.rst

 This CSV should contain zones and the TLD categories they should use.
 If the path is not given a single TLD will be performed.

-+--------------+--------+-----------------------------------------------+
+.. table:: Format of the category zone correspondence +--------------+--------+-----------------------------------------------+
 | Column       | Data   | Description                                   |
 | Name         | Type   |                                               |